Katitjin is a very special part of Year 8 at Wesley College. But what is Katitjin?

 - Experiences within the Perth community – helping people dealing with homelessness and disability.
 The students see firsthand that their actions directly affect their community.
 The aim is to develop an outward-looking focus on serving others.

 - A week-long camp at Morapoi, two hours north of Kalgoorlie.
 Morapoi is the culmination of our rite of passage and an experience that every man who has walked through Wesley’s gates in Year 8 shares.
 Students are challenged to leave some childish behaviours behind at this program and bring back a new perspective to their Senior School journey.

 For one term in Year 8, students are taken away from the traditional classroom and into a range of challenging and inspirational environments, to explore self-awareness, team dynamics and community.

-The majority of the program is based at the West Australian Rowing Club, with easy access to Perth CBD.
 The boys still learn maths, English and everything else you might expect – but they do it in an innovative hands-on fashion that teaches them more about their part in the world around them.